renehernandez/enum/README.md

 enums is a 1 KB standalone module for getting a supported Enum instance.

 ## Enum instance
-The Enum instance contains a property for each string passed as argument of the create method.
+The Enum instance contains a property for each valid string passed as argument of the create method.
 And also have `keys` property which returns an array of string with all the values of this Enum instance.